Pte

 My story

-Rupert Gordon Alexander died on the 1st day of the Battle of Polygon Wood, which took place from 26 September to 3 October 1917.
+Rupert Gordon Alexander died on 26th of September 1917, the 1st day of the Battle of Polygon Wood.
+This battle took place from 26 September to 3 October 1917.
 The 5th Australian Division attacked with the 15th and 14th Australian Brigades.
 The 8th Australian Brigade supported the 15th Australian Brigade.
-As the 30th Battalion attempted to hold their line at Polygon Wood, Rupert was hit by shrapnel, killing him instantly on 26th September 1917.
+As the 30th Battalion attempted to hold their line at Polygon Wood, Rupert was hit by shrapnel, killing him instantly.
 However, there was no cemetery nearby at the time, so Alexander was buried in Polygon Wood.

 Rupert Gordon Alexander is buried in Tyne Cot Cemetery (Plot XXXV, Row F, Grave 1).
 His brother, Alexander Norman Alexander, also died in the Great War.
 He died on 17th April 1918.
 Alexander Norman is commemorated today on the Villers-Bretonneux Memorial in France.